tewhatuora/hnz-digital-tooling/input/pagecontent/OpenAPI-Generator.md

-The OpenAPI Generator tool is a project developed by Te Whatu Ora Health New Zealand, which can convert an Implementation Guide package into a OpenAPI specification, for use by developers consuming FHIR APIs as well as programmatic validation tools such as API Gateways.
+The OpenAPI Generator tool is a project developed by Te Whatu Ora Health New Zealand, which can generate an Implementation Guide package into a OpenAPI specification, for use by developers consuming FHIR APIs as well as programmatic validation tools such as API Gateways.

 ## Tool Onboarding